Tree @master (Download .tar.gz)

 This POSIX extended regex is meant to match lines that should be turned into steps.
 The matching itself is done by moulti_process_lines.
 Regex captures are passed to moulti_make_step.

-The default pattern matches lines surrounded with an equal number of -
+The default pattern matches lines surrounded with an equal number of -, =, # or @ characters:

 Whitespace between the title and these characters is optional but must remain symmetric: